 Signs of Dogs in Garden

 Without actually seeing a dog, there is one key way to determine they are visiting: poo.
-The gifts left behind by a K9 is typically larger than that left by cats.
+The gifts left behind by dogs are typically larger than that left by cats.
 The exception is toy breeds.
-Other signs include:

 - Damaged plants

 - Paw prints